W. B. Yeats

 Can never blow the linnet from the leaf.

 The linnet is a small, colourful European song-bird.
-For as long as hatred does not become a habit, Yeats=s daughter can remain a song-bird, a source of spiritual lightness.
+For as long as hatred does not become a habit–“choked with hate”–, Yeats’s daughter will remain a source of spiritual lightness.

 STANZA EIGHT

-Stanza Eight returns to Yeats’s unfulfilled love for Maud Gonne, whose outstanding loveliness, coupled with an “opinionated mind,” did not save her from making bad bargains, among them political activism.
-Stanza Eight focuses on the uselessness and destructiveness of opinions, especially about politics.
-Impersonal and calculated, Aan intellectual hatred@ is the worst—even worse than a passionate (spontaneous) hatred.
-Maud, the loveliest woman ever born from the Horn of Plenty, sold it in exchange for an old bellows that makes wind for a horn which she could use to lecture the world.
+This stanza revisits Yeats’s unfulfilled love for Maud Gonne, whose outstanding loveliness, coupled with an “opinionated mind,” did not save her from making bad bargains, among them political activism.
+The focus is on the uselessness and destructiveness of opinions, especially about politics.
+“An intellectual hatred is the worst”– impersonal and calculated, this is worse than passionate (spontaneous) hatred.
+Maud, the loveliest woman ever born, sold her birthright, the Horn of Plenty, for an old bellows that makes wind for a horn which she could use to lecture the world.

-Given our usual definitions of disaster as physical impairment, or loss of possessions, or the many other kinds of worldly Afailure,@ the view that “an intellectual hatred is the worst” is a radical thought.
-Implicit in Stanza Eight is the recognition, common to ethics and many religions and spiritual systems, of the supreme value of silence over words, especially over the wordy expression of opinions.
+Given our usual definitions of disaster as physical impairment, or loss of possessions, or the long list of worldly failures, the idea that “an intellectual hatred is the worst” is a radical thought.
+Implicit in the symbolism of the horn is a recognition, common to ethics and shared by many religions and spiritual systems, of the supreme value of silence over words, especially wordy expressions of opinions.

 STANZA NINE

-Innocence remains, but it is an innocence transformed, no longer Amurderous@ like the sea’s in Stanza One, but Aradical.@ In other words, in a supreme state of absolute simplicity, at the very root (radix) of reality, the soul rediscovers its identity with all that exists, that its will matches the divine will and that it can share in God’s spontaneous delight in creation.
-This recognition is a final protection against all adversity.
-Even if the prophesied winds of destruction Ahowl@ simultaneously from all points of the compass, the inner happiness of Yeats’ daughter will be unshakeable.
+Innocence remains, but it is an innocence transformed — no longer “murderous” like that of the sea in Stanza One, but “radical.”
+In a supreme state of absolute simplicity, at the very root (radix) of reality, the soul rediscovers its identity with all that exists, knows that its will is in accord with the divine will, and that it shares God’s spontaneous delight in creation.
+This rediscovery protects against all adversity.
+Even if the prophesied winds of destruction “howl” simultaneously from all points of the compass, the inner happiness of Yeats’ daughter will be unshakeable.
 She will be established in an inner spiritual freedom.
 Stanza Nine is the most profound in the poem.

 STANZA TEN

-The concluding stanza moves away from the deeply personal and spiritual, to consummate the themes of civilisation and destruction raised at the beginning within an historical frame.
-Looking forward to his daughter’s marriage and probably referring back also to his own, Yeats emphasises that custom and ceremony defend civilisation against the stormy destruction threatened in the two stanzas that begin the poem.
-Stanza Ten revisits with changed associations the key symbols of the Horn and the laurel tree.
+The concluding stanza moves away from the deeply personal and spiritual.
+Instead it consummates in an historical frame the themes of civilisation and destruction raised at the beginning.
+Looking far forward to his daughter’s marriage and probably referring backwards to his own, Yeats emphasises that custom and ceremony defend civilisation against the storms of destruction feared in Stanzas One and Two and against the windy misdirection implied by the bellows symbol.
+The symbols of the Horn and the laurel tree are also revisited, but with changed resonances:

-- By associating ceremony with the Horn of Plenty, the poem shows that ceremony is abundantly fertile, as he and Georgina have been in their marriage.
-This contrasts with the Horn’s associating in Stanza Three with the fruitless beauty of Maud Gonne.
+- By associating ceremony with the Horn of Plenty, the poem shows that ceremony is abundantly fertile, just as Yeats and Georgina have been in their marriage.
+This contrasts with the Horn’s association in Stanza Three with the fruitless beauty of Maud Gonne.

-- By linking custom (the traditions of civilisation) with the laurel tree, Yeats emphasises the stability, protectiveness and flourishing nature of custom.
-This closure consummates the image’s earlier appearance in the prayer—“O may she live like some green laurel.”
+- By linking custom (civilised traditions) with the laurel tree, the poem emphasises the stability, protectiveness and flourishing nature of custom.
+This closure consummates the image’s earlier appearance in Stanza Three—“O may she live like some green laurel.”

-By restoring the speaker=s—and hopefully also the reader=s—confidence and peace, the poem has accomplished one of the purposes of prayer.
-The threat posed by the screaming winds is imaginatively neutralised in Stanza Nine.
+By restoring the speaker’s—and hopefully also the reader’s—confidence and peace, the poem has accomplished one of the purposes of prayer.
+The threat posed by the screaming winds was imaginatively neutralised in Stanza Nine.
 Stanza Ten does not mention the winds.

-AA Prayer for My Daughter@ is like others of Yeats=s poems in that it works with dichotomies, or pairs of opposites:
+Finally, “A Prayer for My Daughter” is like others of Yeats’s poems in that it works with dichotomies, or pairs of opposites:

 the destructive sea versus the stable land-based tower or tree;